-Women who are living with HIV, or whose partner is HIV positive may wish to have children, but may be concerned about the risk of transmission of the virus to her if her partner is positive, or to the baby.
-Women who are living with HIV or whose partner is HIV positive may still consider pregnancy, adoption and other ways to have children.
+Women living with human immunodeficiency virus (HIV) in Australia, or women whose partner is HIV-positive, may wish to have children but feel concerned about the risk of transmission of the virus to themselves (if their partner is HIV-positive) or to the baby.

-they become pregnant, as medical support can reduce the risk of passing HIV to unborn children to less than one per cent.
+Talk with an HIV specialist doctor before you become pregnant.
+The right specialised treatment and medical care can reduce the risk of passing HIV to your unborn child to less than two per cent.

 HIV and planning a family

 Deciding to have a baby is a big decision for anyone, but for a woman living with HIV, or who has a male partner with HIV, the decision and planning requires extra considerations.